kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 Try out one of [our examples](https://gnssrefl.readthedocs.io/en/latest/pages/first_drivethru.html).

 If you are primarily interested in water levels, you should start with a lake.
-We are covering TGHO in class.
+We are covering TGHO in class, so choose other sites.

 If you are primarily interested in snow accumulation, you should start with an ice sheet.
-We are covering LTHW (and possibly GLS1) in class.
+We are covering LTHW (and possibly GLS1) in class, so choose other sites.

+For students primarily interested in soil moisture, I recommend that you do a snow depth case.
+This will help you understand better how the soil moisture code works.